Yj004/Retail-Dashboard-PY_TSX/README.md

    - **Data Table:** Browse and filter order data
    - **Settings:** Add new columns to the dataset

-## Adding New Columns

-1. Go to the Settings page
-2. Enter the name of your new column
-3. Optionally, provide a default value
-4. Click "Add Column"

-The new column will be immediately available in the data table.

 ## Security Note

 This application uses a simple in-memory user database for demonstration purposes.
-For production use, you should implement a proper authentication system with a secure database.
+For production use, implement a proper authentication system with a secure database.

 ## License

 MIT